David Keary, Artistic Director

 While a student at the School of American Ballet, he was invited to perform as guest artist to honor Princess Grace of Monaco.
 Before joining NYCB, he performed with Natalia Makarova’s Company Makarova and Company at the Uris Theatre in New York.

 He also appeared in the film, Reflections of a Dancer: Alexandra Danilova.
 Mr. Keary later joined the Fort Worth Ballet as principal dancer, where he performed ballets by George Balanchine including Allegro Brilliante, Concerto Barocco, Rubies (Emeralds), Scotch Symphony, Square Dance, Who Cares, and works by choreographers such as Lew Christiansen, Lambros Lambrou and Michel Rahn.

 Upon returning to Mississippi, he completed his undergraduate studies at Millsaps College and later received a Juris Doctorate from Mississippi College School of Law.
-He was the first legal intern at the Court and later served as a law clerk to Justice James W. Smith at the Mississippi Supreme Court.
+He was the first legal intern at the Court and later served as a law clerk at the Mississippi Supreme Court with Justice James W. Smith.